CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

        particle["w"] *= factor

 Keep the function small enough that its inputs, outputs, and mutations are clear.
-First exercise it in Python mode to verify the algorithm and obtain an ordinary traceback.
-Then run it in Numba-CPU mode to verify type inference.
-Finally, adapt and validate it for Numba-GPU.
-Each stage may reveal constraints that were irrelevant to the preceding implementation.
+Exercise the maintained function in Python mode against the baseline, then use Numba-CPU to resolve typing issues, and finally validate device compatibility in Numba-GPU.

 Use Runtime Data, Not Model Objects
 -----------------------------------